 Carry In - Carry Out

 Please don't be a litter bug.
 Trash barrels are not provided at most conservation sites.
 If you bring it in, you need to take it with you.
-This includes dog waste.
+This includes dog waste and bagged dog waste.
 Throwing anything into the woods or into a pond or stream only serves to cause serious damage to sensitive ecosystems.

 If you see downed trees or branches obstructing the trails, please let us know, so we can take care of it.
 Try to include the closest trail marker.
 Email either westonforesttrail [at] gmail.com or conservation [at] westonma.gov.

 - Due to the continuing public health emergency of COVID-19 and its emerging variants, face masks must be worn outside on the trails and open space

 - Do not ride, cycle or tread on wet or muddy trails; this causes erosion and destroys sensitive flora

 - Bicyclists yield to walkers, and everyone yields to horses

 - When you are walking a dog and you see persons, dogs, or horses approaching, call your dog to your side and keep it under control until the persons, dogs, or horses pass.
 Dogs should never be allowed to approach another trail user

 - Dogs must be leashed at the first sign of aggression or unruliness

 - Be prepared to carry out what you carried in.
 Do not expect a trash barrel to be available